rikhuijzer/2IMV15_skeleton/README.md

 1. Make sure Anaconda is installed
 2. In PyCharm create a new project using a new Anaconda environment
 3. Install packages listed above in the new Anaconda environment
+4. Copy Python files and gitignore to the new project
-4. The code should now be able to run
+5. The project should now be able to run

 ## Comments C++ conversion
 * In C++ Vector is more integrated.
 In Python make sure to use np.array explicitly.